SabiazothPsyche/Ubuntu-Ambiant-MATE-Plank-Themes/README.md

 # It's Easy To Install

+First extract "here" the 9 separate color folders in the zip file:

-Just open your terminal, and type in:
+Then open your terminal, and type in:

 sudo, and your name of management file (e.g., "sudo nautilus") and enter: